jools-r/hive-revo/README.md

 * CSS logical properties
 * …

-Notes: Tooling is based on parceljs
+Note: Tooling is based on parceljs.